mitmedialab/MappingPoliceViolence-Scaper/methodology.md

 * [The Counted](http://www.theguardian.com/us-news/ng-interactive/2015/jun/01/the-counted-police-killings-us-database), by the Guardian
 * [Police Shootings](https://www.washingtonpost.com/graphics/national/police-shootings/), by the Washington Post

 Analysis of police violence in 2014 relies solely on the list of [unarmed black victims](http://mappingpoliceviolence.org/unarmed2014/) provided by MPV.
-Analysis of police violence in 2015 relies on lists from all three of the above sources.
+Analysis of police violence in 2015 relies on lists from the Guardian and WaPo.

 ### Definition of "unarmed"
 MPV codes victims as "unarmed" based on guidelines published [here](http://mappingpoliceviolence.org/aboutthedata/); most notably, they classify victims "holding a toy weapon" as unarmed.
 This is a discrepancy from both the Guardian and WaPo; the Guardian distinguishes between codings of "unarmed" and "non-lethal firearm", while WaPo distinguishes between "unarmed" and "toy weapon".
 The decision of whether victims holding toy weapons should be classified as "armed" or "unarmed" is both unobvious and political.